-The loan check and Truth in Lending Disclosure Statement generally will be mailed within two business days after processing.
+The loan check and loan disclosure statement generally will be mailed within two business days after processing.

 Loan Defaults

 Your outstanding loan balance will be considered to be in DEFAULT if:

 - you breach a representation in the Promissory Note or make any false or misleading statement when you apply for the loan or - you fail to timely make the loan repayments or - you file for bankruptcy or - it is determined by the Loan Administrator that your ability to repay the loan is substantially impaired.